Dorval-Jean-XXIII

-Dorval-Jean XXIII is a high school located in the city of Dorval on the Island of Montreal.
+Dorval-Jean-XXIII is a high school located in the city of Dorval on the Island of Montreal.
 It is a French school which has two buildings.
-The first building contains Secondary I, II and the welcome classes, while the other building contains Secondary III, IV, V and other welcome classes.
-The school has around 1900 pupils.
-Dorval Jean-XXIII is located near the Centre Sportif Dorval.
+The first building contains Secondary I, II, autism spectrum disorder (TSA) and the welcome classes, while the other building contains Secondary III, IV, V, MEED (Differentiated and Explicit Teaching Modules) and other classes.
+The school has around 1200 pupils.
+Dorval-Jean-XXIII is located near the Complexe aquatique et sportif de Dorval.

-Dorval Jean XXIII was the site of the music video for the song Titanium, by David Guetta.
+Dorval-Jean-XXIII was the site of the music video for the song Titanium by David Guetta, filmed in 2011.
+The school has an IB program, a music program (Art-Études and L’Harmonie) and a sports program (Concentration Sport).